barbenjade/CodeSignal/README.md

-Use this for practicing code.
+Use this for practicing js and python.